GLOBAL MARKETS-Equities up, aided by U.S. manufacturing data; dollar higher

 By Daniel Bases

-NEW YORK, Dec 24 U.S. shares edged higher into record territory on Tuesday, backed by stronger-than-expected manufacturing data that in turn spurred U.S. Treasury yields to 2-1/2 year highs on a belief the economy is on a sustained path of recovery.
+NEW YORK, Dec 24 U.S. shares edged higher into record territory in a holiday-shortened session on Tuesday, backed by stronger-than-expected manufacturing sector data, while Japanese stock prices hit a six-year closing high.

-In thin pre-Christmas holiday trading, the positive economic data contributed to gains for the U.S. dollar against its major trading partners such as the euro zone and Japan.

-An errant trade sent copper prices to their highest level since April in New York COMEX trade, a source familiar with the matter told Reuters.
-Prices were adjusted down after the discovery of the error, the source said..
+The U.S. dollar index, a measure of the greenback's value against a basket of six currencies, edged higher in thin trading.

 U.S. durable goods orders for November surged 3.5 percent on rising demand for goods across a spectrum of industries, from aircraft to machinery and computers and electronic products.